lab11/lab11-ec2-deployer/README.md

 You should change these variables to reflect your own project and SSH access information.

 IMPORTANT NOTE #1: For people working on a team, there is an important concept to understand.
 The current state of the infrastructure, managed by Terraform, is stored in an S3 bucket.
-This allows team members to synchronize their Terraform projects. **The project name determines where Terraform looks for the infrastructure state.** If multiple team members want to be able to modify the infrastructure, they must have the same `project_name` set in `terraform.tfvars` to synchronize their state.
+This allows team members to synchronize their Terraform projects. **The project name and environment determine where Terraform looks for the infrastructure state.** The script checks for an S3 bucket named "lab11-<env_prefix>-<project_name>-terraform", creates it if necessary, and tells Terraform to use that bucket for its remote state.
+If multiple team members want to be able to modify the infrastructure, they must have the same `project_name` and `env_prefix` set in `terraform.tfvars` to synchronize their state.

-IMPORTANT NOTE #2: If you want to change the project name after you have already created infrastructure, make sure you destroy the existing infrastructure first.
-Otherwise the ec2_instance.py script will use Ansible to create a new remote state bucket for Terraform and the infrastructure under the old name will stay running.
-This would be a great thing to fix in the script someday.
+IMPORTANT NOTE #2: Related to the above, you should treat `project_name` and `env_prefix` as immutable.
+If you have already created infrastructure, be careful when changing the project name or environment.
+Changing the project name or the environment will not change the AWS tags in the existing deployment - instead, it will create an entirely new deployment, while leaving the old one running.
+This is because the script will create a new S3 bucket with a new name based on the project and environment and initialize Terraform with the fresh new remote state.
+If you want to modify the project name or environment associated with your resources instead of creating multiple deployments, make sure you destroy the existing infrastructure first with `python ec2_instances.py destroy`.
+If you forget, just change the project name and environment back to the original in `terraform.tfvars` and then run the destroy command.
+This would be a great thing to fix in the script someday (Terraform itself is certainly capable of modifying the Name and Env tags without tearing everything down, so long as you don't change the remote state location).

 IMPORTANT NOTE #3: If you are working with a team, note that there is only one set of approved IPs and one SSH key, which could cause some issues.
 Some options to deal with this: 1) Each team member runs `python ec2_instances.py create` to change the approved IPs/SSH key to their own before accessing the server (not great); 2) the approved IPs list contains the IP addresses of the whole team, and the first Terraform user uses Ansible to add more SSH keys in the .authorized_keys file on the server afterwards; or 3) the approved IPs list contains IP addresses of the whole team, and the team creates a new SSH key-pair for accessing this server and (securely) shares it among themselves.